Practical Insights on Grasp Strategies for Mobile Manipulation in the Wild: INTRODUCTION

 In this paper, we present the grasping pipeline for SHOPPER, an autonomous mobile manipulation robot designed for in-the-wild grocery store shopping.
 We do not abstract away any part of the robot stack (i.e. we run perception, motion planning, navigation, etc. all on-robot and online), and we operate in an \textit{unmodified} real-world grocery store.
 While the non-grasping portions of the stack are outside the scope of this paper (see \cite{MMT2023} and Fig. \ref{fig:system_diagram}), the fact that they run online ensures that we are dealing with realistic in-the-wild conditions for the robot.
 This fully integrated system serves as a state-of-the-art research platform for continuous testing and development, and the focus on the grocery store allows us to easily measure quantitative success metrics, enabling practical insights and data-driven development.

 We then conduct a deep-dive into the intricacies and failure modes of grasping from large-scale multi-day testing in a real-world grocery store consisting of thousands of unique items.
-We analyze hundreds of distinct picks, discussing the necessary elements in the stack to enable success and the factors contributing to the failures.
-The two primary contributions of this paper are: \begin{itemize} \item A description of our grasping pipeline and insight into the rationale behind our designed grasping strategies. \item Extensive failure analysis and discussion into the practical considerations that are key for successful grasping, and existing bottlenecks preventing reliable grasping for mobile manipulation in the wild. \end{itemize}
+We analyze hundreds of distinct pick attempts, discussing the critical elements for success and important factors contributing to failures.
+The primary contributions of this paper are: \begin{itemize} \item A description of our grasping pipeline, \item Extensive failure analysis, elucidating practical considerations that are key for successful grasping, \item Identification of existing bottlenecks preventing reliable grasping for mobile manipulation in the wild. \item A dataset of 1200+ grasp attempts over 800+ unique items from testing in unseen grocery stores\footnote{\url{https://tri-ml.github.io/shopper}}. \end{itemize}